aws-ia/terraform-aws-storagegateway/README.md

 ### [Storage Gateway Module](modules/aws-sgw/)

-Once the EC2 appliance is deployed, the public IP address of the EC2 instance needs to be passed to next module as the gateway IP address.
+Once the EC2 Gateway is deployed, the public IP address of the EC2 instance needs to be passed to next module as the gateway IP address.

 ```hcl
 module "sgw" {